Checkmk

 To remove the hosts not only from the Setup but also from the monitoring, the changes are activated automatically.
 Note that during the automatic activation, any other pending changes will also be activated.

 Tip: This rule is available in all Checkmk editions.
-However, it fits particularly well as a counterpart to the option to have hosts created automatically, which is included in the scope of functions in CSE Checkmk Cloud.
+However, it fits particularly well as a counterpart to the option to have hosts created automatically, which is included in the scope of functions from Checkmk Cloud onwards.
 If you want to have automatically created hosts automatically removed again, you can restrict the rule’s condition to hosts with the cmk/agent_auto_registered:yes host label.
 Checkmk attaches this label to all automatically created hosts.

 Note that the dynamic host configuration also provides the option to have hosts removed automatically.
 Both options for lifecycle management work independently of each other, i.e. a host will be removed if one of the two conditions is met.